-Using innovative microsystems, we work to enhance resolution and throughput of electrical recording from biomembranes.
-We develop biohybrid sensing devices based on arrays of single biological nanopores in membrane microarrays and study the interaction of semiconductor nanoparticles (quantum dots) with synthetic and biological membranes.
+Using innovative microsystems, we work to enhance resolution and throughput of electrical recording of ionic currents.
+We develop biohybrid sensing devices based on single biological nanopores in membrane microarrays and study the interaction of natural and synthetic polymers with pore-forming membrane proteins.

 To understand how neurons collectively process information, we develop optogenetic tools as well as new technologies for recordings from neurons in vivo and imaging of cell activity using photon Ca2+ and functional approaches.
 With computational network models we gain information on the principles underlying information processing in complex neuronal circuits.

 Our central goal is comprehensive understanding of organization and operation of rapid signal transduction and information processing at the plasma membrane of excitable cells under normal and pathophysiological conditions.

 How is information processed and encoded in neuronal networks to realize learning, memory and behaviour?We aim to uncover the mechanisms underlying information processing by applying electrophysiological, imaging, molecular and computational approaches.